lanimall/terracotta-scripts/tmc-restclient/README.md

 Then, if not available already, install CURL for your target platform.
 It's of course recommended to use your favorite package manager for the target platform.

 Finally, get [JQ](http://stedolan.github.io/jq/download/) binaries for your target platform, and put it in the same path as tmcRestClient.
+Also, make it executable:

+    chmod 755 jq

 ## Configuration